 Dawn Gideon Symposium

-The Dawn Gideon Symposium and Webcast is an annual educational event funded by the Dawn Gideon Foundation and conducted by the Department of Health Policy and Management in cooperation with the HPM Alumni Association.
-The event is co-sponsored by the Healthcare Council of Western Pennsylvania.
+The Dawn Gideon Symposium is an annual educational event funded by the Dawn Gideon Foundation, conducted by the Department of Health Policy and Management in cooperation with the HPM Alumni Association, and is co-sponsored by the Center for Healthcare Solutions.
+This symposium is Grand Rounds eligible.

 Marty Raniowski